quidprocrow/tic-tac-toe/README.md

 ## Future Work

 - [x] Create a game board for a user and a guest on the same device.
-- [x] Create an artificial intelligence.
+- [x] Create an artificial intelligence. *Now inactive.*
 - [ ] Allow multiple users to play on the same device.
 - [ ] Allow multiple users to play on remote devices.
 - [ ] Create TIC-PAC-TOE.

 My hope, entering into this project, was to create a functional tic-tac-toe game.
-The puzzle of what makes a winning game strategy -- and what makes a game fun -- pushed me to design an artificial intelligence to play against. **Brian Keegan** eventually convinced me that, even if a winning first-player strategy prioritizes grabbing corners over the center, a good second-player strategy heads straight to the center.
+The puzzle of what makes a winning game strategy -- and what makes a game fun -- pushed me to design an artificial intelligence to play against, now hidden on the deployed site but you may view the logic [`./assets/scripts/board/ai`](./assets/scripts/board/ai). **Brian Keegan** eventually convinced me that, even if a winning first-player strategy prioritizes grabbing corners over the center, a good second-player strategy heads straight to the center.

 Future additions should include multi-user games, as well as a modified version of the game: **TIC-PAC-TOE**, where each move has a random possibly of a previous move being eaten by Ms. Pac-Man.

  The drive for both of these extensions is the capabilities of the API and what makes an enjoyable game.
 There's something primal about competing against another person instead of an artificial strategist, which makes it that much more fun -- or perhaps it's that games are things meant to be shared.
 The API supports the ability for multiple user games.
-The API also allows for game boards to be updated even if they are not completed -- only the interface itself forbids input after a game is marked as over.

 ## Known Issues